 What is a printable?

 A printable is an artwork that you can purchase online and that you will receive as a downloadable digital file, most-commonly in JPG, PNG or PDF format.
 You can then print your new artwork directly from your home printer, or for more professional results, arrange to have it printed in your local print shop.
-It is a new and revolutionary way to buy art, which holds many advantages, including promptness, accessibility, affordability and many more.
+It is a new and revolutionary way to buy art, which holds many advantages, including their accessibility, affordability.
+They are so affordable you can update your gallery wall with every new season and revamp your decor whenever you feel like a change.

 What is a .zip file and how do I open it?